Car Collector International

 Distinguishing features

 Coupé only.
 Commemorates McLaren's 1995 Le Mans win with the F1 GTR (No. 59 car).
-Metallic Sarthe Grey exterior, functional roof-mounted engine induction 'snorkel', subtle louvres on the front wings, MSO 'Le Mans Edition' lightweight wheels (Wikipedia, fetched).
+Metallic Sarthe Grey exterior, functional roof-mounted engine induction 'snorkel', subtle louvres on the front wings, MSO 'Le Mans Edition' lightweight wheels.

 Value premium

-Material premium to a standard 650S coupé in equivalent condition — no BaT public-record sale of a 650S Le Mans was returned during this review's direct fetch; pricing must be VERIFIED case-by-case against the specific chassis and MSO paperwork.
+Material premium to a standard 650S coupé in equivalent condition — no public auction sale is recorded for this variant; price case-by-case against the MSO build sheet.

 Inspection points